 - Folate, vitamin B12 levels - may highlight these deficiencies in macrocytic anaemia.

-- Endomysial antibodies - if coeliac disease suspected.
+- Endomysial antibodies - if coeliac disease is suspected.

 - Bilirubin and lactate dehydrogenase levels - are raised in haemolytic anaemia.

 - Other diagnostic tests - tests, such as bone marrow biopsy, can show specific causes - for example, marrow infiltration by tumour cells.

 This depends on the underlying cause.
 Transfusion is only required if the child is compromised and on the verge of high-output cardiac failure.
 Care needs to be taken to avoid iron overload.

 Most children have a good capacity for tolerating low Hb levels and the morbidity of childhood anaemia is usually related to the primary disease process rather than the anaemia itself.